khalid-alomari/Co-Pilot/README.md

 __The project still under commenting and development to the next version V 2.0.__

 ## Project Description
-Co-pilot is an Android Application with a web service that uses an NFC connection with Raspberry-pi 3 to control Accesses without using E-cards.
+Co-pilot is an Android Application with a web service that uses an NFC connection with Raspberry-pi 3 to control the Accesses without using E-cards.
 You need <em>Raspberry-pi 3 to test the connection only.</em>

-Languages: Kotlin, Python, PHP, HTML, CSS, JavaScript, Java, and XML.
+Languages & Tools: Kotlin, Python3, PHP, HTML, CSS, JavaScript, Java, and XML, Data Modeling, Artificial Intelligence-AI and Raspberry-Pi3.

 ## Poster
 <img src="Co-Pilot%20Poster.png"  width = "80%">